bernscode/sre-to-do/README.md

 # sre-to-do
-SRE to-do list React, Node, and AWS app.
+SRE to-do list app using React, Node, and AWS.